-In Ward 5’s Edgewood Commons community, where the average annual household income is just $12,000, Beacon House shines a powerful light.
+In Ward 5’s Edgewood Commons community, where the average annual house- hold income is just $12,000, Beacon House shines a powerful light.
 Each weekday, more than 150 children and youth ages 5-18 gather at this after-school education and youth development organization for healthy meals, academic tutoring, and enrichment programs.
-Trusted faces from the local community and nearby universities serve as volunteers and mentors, providing students with academic support while fostering a sense of stability and belonging.
+Trusted adults from the local community and nearby universities serve as volunteers and mentors, providing students with academic support while fostering a sense of stability and belonging.
 Results are transformational: more than 90% of high school seniors graduate each year, and 75% of graduates enroll in college or a technical training program within four months.
 Many students also take part in Beacon House’s award-winning athletics program, which attracts more than 300 youth from all over the city.
 For children in Ward 5 and beyond, your support ensures that the future is bright.

 Headquarters: DC-Ward 5

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17); Young adult (18-24)

 Population(s) Served: Low- to Moderate-Income Community Members; Students